Hedgehog-Security/Wazuh-Integrations/jira/README.md

 This script is a Wazuh integration script for JIRA.

 ## Configuration
+You will to place both files in your /var/ossec/integrations folder and ensure they are owned by root in group wazuh

+`chown root:wazuh /var/ossec/integrations/custom-jir*`

 In your /var/ossec/etc/ossec.conf file, you will need to add this integration section: